Use the Tab and Up, Down arrow keys to select menu items.

 Russian language course for absolute beginners, i.e. students with no knowledge of Russian, based on the communicative approach.

 Students in this course will1.
-Acquire skills in all four areas of the language (reading, writing, speaking and listening).
+As a student in this course students will acquire skills in all four areas of the language (reading, writing, speaking and listening).
 By the end of the course the average student will be able to understand interactions in everyday settings; in addition he or she will be able to name common objects of daily life, to express a range of basic wishes, and to use the present and past tenses to narrate simple events.
 Reading and listening comprehension are components of the course, and by the end of it students should be able to read brief texts and to understand the fundamentals of Russian textual structures in written and spoken speech.
-Students will also practice writing and should be able to narrate events and communicate basic things about themselves.2.
-Develop more understanding of global conditions and will become competent in engaging with global and multi-cultural contexts.
-This will help the language students to develop knowledge and attributes sought by employers that can be used in a range of applications.3.
-Have examined cultural beliefs and values in Russia, which in turn students will develop a deeper understanding and appreciation for cultures other than their own, including the nature of biculturalism in Aotearoa New Zealand be able to comprehend the influence of global conditions on Russia and be competent in engaging with global and multi-cultural contexts;4.
-Develop specific linguistic skills in Russian that will enhance students’ opportunities for a successful career;5.
-Develop linguistic skills to engage and interact with members of the Russian-speaking community in Aotearoa New Zealand.
+Students will also practice writing and should be able to narrate events and communicate basic things about themselves.2. develop more understanding of global conditions and will become competent in engaging with global and multi-cultural contexts.
+This will help the language students to develop knowledge and attributes sought by employers that can be used in a range of applications.3. have examined cultural beliefs and values in Russia, which in turn students will develop a deeper understanding and appreciation for cultures other than their own, including the nature of biculturalism in Aotearoa New Zealand be able to comprehend the influence of global conditions on Russia and be competent in engaging with global and multi-cultural contexts;4. develop specific linguistic skills in Russian that will enhance students’ opportunities for a successful career;5. develop linguistic skills to engage and interact with members of the Russian-speaking community in New Zealand.